Spaying and Neutering Service from Our Greensboro Veterinarian

 If you’re looking for a Greensboro veterinarian for spay/neuter surgery, come see us at Benessere Integrative Veterinary Medicine.
 We specialize in caring for your pet.
 Here’s an overview of our services:

-• Grooming, boarding, bathing, and other spa care
+• Boarding, bathing, and other spa care

 • Chiropractic care, therapeutic massages, nutraceuticals, cold laser therapy, acupuncture, and other integrative therapies